Bettye Washington Greene

 Bettye Washington Greene (March 20, 1935 – June 16, 1995) was an American industrial research chemist.
-She was the first African American female Ph.D. chemist to work in a professional position at the Dow Chemical Company.
+She was one of the first few African American women to earn her Ph.D. in chemistry and she was the first African American female Ph.D. chemist to work in a professional position at the Dow Chemical Company.
 At Dow, she researched latex and polymers.
-Dr. Greene is considered an early African American pioneer in science.
+Greene is considered an early African American pioneer in science.

-Early life and education
+Early life

-Bettye Washington was born in Fort Worth, Texas.
+Bettye Washington was born to George Washington and Kian Criss in Palestine, Texas, where she attended Our Lady of Mercy Elementary School and James E. Guinn Junior High School.
 She attended segregated public schools and graduated from I.M.
 Terrell High School around 1952.

+Education

 She entered Tuskegee Institute in Alabama, graduating with a B.S. in chemistry in 1955.
-Following her marriage to Veteran Air force Captain William Miller Greene in July of 1955, she attended Wayne State University in Detroit, Michigan, where she earned her Ph.D. in physical chemistry working with Wilfred Heller (1962).
+She attended Wayne State University in Detroit, Michigan, where she earned her Ph.D. in physical chemistry working with Wilfried Heller (1965).
+Her doctoral research provided new knowledge in evaluating light scattering methods to determine the size of particles.
 She also taught undergraduate chemistry at this time.
 Her doctoral dissertation, "Determination of particle size distributions in emulsions by light scattering" was published in 1965.

+Personal life

+She married Veteran Air Force Captain William Miller Greene in July 1955.
+She had three children: Willetta Greene Johnson, Victor M. Greene, and Lisa Kianne Greene.
 She was elected to Sigma Xi, the Scientific Research Society.
+She had no siblings.